mwchoo/p5_robot_dance/README.md

 ## Manual
 ```
-mouseX: control the position of the light
+mouseX, Y: control the position of the light, make groot look at the cursor
-mouseY: control the envelope cover color
 ARROW_UP Key: go forward
 ARROW_DOWN Key: go backward
-ARROW_LEFT Key: turn your head to the left
+ARROW_LEFT Key: move the camera to the left
-ARROW_RIGHT Key: turn your head to the right
+ARROW_RIGHT Key: move the camera to the right

 P Key: screen shot
 ```